bartekkalinka/diagram-to-breadboard/README.md

 <img src=./static/3roll.png width="300" height="300">

-3-Roll diagram can be encoded in Scala in Diagram.scala file as:
+3-Roll diagram can be encoded in Scala in `Diagrams.scala` file as:

     val example = Diagram(
       List(